mnemnion/imp/Forge/ArdForth/vocab/vocabulary.md

 Be wary of Orcs, my friend.
 They are contagious.

 ###Wun Letta Werdz

 Orcs of course have Werdz.
 One byte words are the core vocabulary of communication and use an eeprom offset table in compatible chipz.
 They have as much punch as possible.
+Back-envelope calculation suggests we can average nine instructions per core word and come in just under 1k cells.
+Every single one character will be direct threaded because of how the `pak` works, so choice of one or two letters is not 100% about frequency or 'coreness'.
+Probably.

 ###Tu Letta Werdz